lnug/CityJS-Workshop-Starter/workshop/readme.md

 The example will push serverless to its limits exposing some of the challenges, like cold starts.

+The application you will be working on is a Tic-Tac-Toe game implemented using Vue.js!
+Over the next few hours you will work on the critical feature.
+Player vs AI!

 ## Serverless Thesaurus

 WIP